-The Trust, in consultation with the Department of Education, has agreed in principle to permit construction of a temporary school (Ultimo Public School) on a portion of the Reserve.
-The proposal, if approved, will require demolition of redundant buildings and will straddle the border between Trust land and land under the trusteeship of the City of Sydney.
-It is anticipated that the installation will commence in November 2016 and will remain in place for a period of 3 years.
-Final approval will be subject to the consent of the Minister responsible for Crown Land.
+The Trust, in consultation with the Department of Education, has agreed to permit construction of a temporary school (Ultimo Public School) on a portion of the Reserve.
+The proposal will require demolition of redundant buildings and will straddle the border between Trust land and land under the trusteeship of the City of Sydney.
+Work is currently underway.